Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ## How SSE connection works

 When you connect to an SSE server, you receive an HTTP `200 OK`.
-However, the connection remains alive and everything continues to happen afterwards, including errors (for example, authentication errors, bad requests, and son on).
-As long as the client, or the server, does not end the connection, it remains alive.
+However, the connection remains alive - as long as the client, or the server, does not end it, and everything continues to happen afterwards, including errors (for example, authentication errors, bad requests, and son on).

 SSE is a text-based protocol.
-The following is an example of the response of the server after the connection is successfully established, and a first message has been published:
+The following is an example of the response of the server after the connection is successfully established and a first message has been published:

 ```
 id: 00ae73f5-5349-40c4-91b6-2e58a36b5365#1